Bicycle Touring FAQ

 How do I handle navigation on a bicycle tour?

-Navigation is crucial for a successful tour.
 Use a combination of physical maps, GPS devices, and smartphone apps with offline maps.
-Always have a backup navigation plan in case of technical issues.
+For bikepacking, navigation is especially important as trails may be less marked.
+Always carry a backup navigation plan in case of technical issues.

 What are the top tips for staying comfortable during a long bicycle tour?